WuHuaJi0/rabbitmq-example/Readme.md

 ### Require the rabbitmq client
-In java, in order to communicate with rabblitmq, you need to require the rabbitmq client to you code, which is already included in the pom.xml file.
+In java, in order to communicate with rabbitmq, you need to require the rabbitmq client to you code, which is already included in the pom.xml file.

 ```
 <dependency>